jayrod/BitterYear/README.md

 # BitterYear
-Quickly parse dnsrecon output to save to note file in markdown table format and also add entries to /etc/hosts file.
+Quickly parse DNSRECON output to save to note file in markdown table format and also add entries to /etc/hosts file.

 # Usage